aoijs/website/src/content/docs/functions/randomUserID.md

 ---
 title: $randomUserID
-description: $randomUserID will return a random username.
+description: $randomUserID will return a random user ID.
 id: randomUserID
 ---

-`$randomUserID` will return a random username.
+`$randomUserID` will return a random user ID.

 ## Usage